suspistew/scion/README.md

 ## Why this project ?

-Well, firstly because it' a good way to learn the different aspects of game dev under the hood.
+Well, firstly because it's a good way to learn the different aspects of game dev under the hood.
 Then, because I wanted to create something with modest goals, focused on ease of use and a short list of principles that also serves as a guideline.

 Scion is not 'inspired' by any other engine, it's inspired by the needs from real projects.